caseydavenport/cube-tools/drafts/2023-12-02/REPORT.md

 The spells-matter deck is loaded with Planeswalker options.
 Chandra, Saheeli, Jace, and Ral.
 We really don't need so many of them.
 I think to start, [[Ral, Storm Conduit]] is on the chopping block.
 He's probably my favorite of the bunch as far as power-level and abilities, but he's also the most narrow - only working in an Izzet deck, whereas the others can all find themselves in a variety of decks.
 Least likely to cut is [[Saheeli, Sublime Artificer]] who is such a fun card promoting a diverse set of synergies - tokens, artifacts, spells - and fitting in any deck that runs blue _or_ red due to the hybrid cost.

+Lands are an area of limited interaction.
+Cards like [[Restless Vinestalk]] and [[Maze of Ith]] are especially powerful because they are hard for your opponent to interact with.
+I think some small amount of additional land-interaction is probably a good thing to make these cards less of a sure-thing.
+The cube already has a few options here - [[Field of Ruin]], [[Acidic Slime]], [[Boseiju, Who Endures]] - but a handful of other options would be nice - especially if they can be added without being too narrow / parasitic. [[Rishadan Port]] is a good example of a card that would shine against [[Maze of Ith]], but is also just generically viable for resource denial. [[Wasteland]] might be too strong, but would seriously buff aggro decks who don't need the mana as much as they want to deny their opponent of it.

+[[Ulcerate]] felt _really_ bad when playing against aggro.
+I think this is a good thing - I want most removal spells to be better in some matchups and worse in others, rather than generically good.
+Need to see how [[Ulcerate]] handles in other matchups.

 ### Cards to consider